Hillary Clinton says McConnell, Trump move to confirm Ginsburg successor shows 'lust for power'

 She added: "But as you clearly heard, that is not what they are intending and it's another blow to our institutions.
 Our institutions are being basically undermined by the lust for power, power for personal gain in the case of the president or power for institutional gain in the case of Mitch McConnell."

-Republicans argue that 2020 is different than 2016 -- the Senate in 2014 was elected to serve as a bulwark against then-President Barack Obama and was elected in 2018 to support Trump.
+Republicans argue that 2020 is different than 2016 -- the Senate in 2014 was elected to serve as a bulwark against then-President Barack Obama, they say, and was elected in 2018 to support Trump.
 Democrats say that argument is dishonest.

 "In the last midterm before Justice Scalia's death in 2016, Americans elected a Republican Senate majority because we pledged to check and balance the last days of a lame-duck president's second term.
 Since the 1880s, no Senate has confirmed an opposite-party president's Supreme Court nominee in a presidential election year," McConnell said in a statement Friday.